 Yes.
 Analytics and bugs data are stored on the client-side while waiting for an internet connection.
 As soon as the client connects, data is synced.How are the bugs detected and reported?

 Using both Electron's native crash reporter and Node process events (uncaughtException and unhandledRejection).
-You don't need to do anything, requiring Nucleus's library will automatically set it up.What restrictions can be applied on licenses?
+You don't need to do anything, requiring the electron-nucleus module will automatically set it up.What happens if Nucleus go down?

 Contact me, I'll see what can be done ;)